Onissum/MACN/README.md

 <p align="center">
   <img src="MACN_poster.png" width="100%">
 </p>

 # MACN - Mesh Autonomous Compute Network

-MACN è un progetto sperimentale per creare una rete distribuita di calcolo tra dispositivi comuni.
+MACN is an experimental project exploring distributed computing across everyday devices.

-L'obiettivo è permettere a più dispositivi — PC, smartphone e tablet — di collaborare per eseguire compiti pesanti come AI, rendering, encoding video, simulazioni ed elaborazioni scientifiche.
+Its goal is to enable PCs, smartphones, and tablets to collaborate in executing computationally intensive tasks such as AI workloads, rendering, video encoding, scientific simulations, and large-scale data processing.

-## Idea centrale
+## Core Idea

-Chi richiede potenza per un determinato compito diventa il coordinatore di quel job.
+The device requesting computing power becomes the **Job Coordinator**.

-Gli altri dispositivi partecipano come worker volontari.
+Other available devices join the network as **Volunteer Workers**.

-MACN non nasce come data center centralizzato, ma come rete distribuita, dinamica e potenzialmente peer-to-peer.
+MACN is not designed as a centralized data center, but as a dynamic, distributed, and potentially peer-to-peer computing network.

-## Primo esperimento
+## First Experiment

-In una prima prova sono stati collegati contemporaneamente 7 dispositivi tramite WebRTC:
+A first real-world experiment successfully connected **7 devices** simultaneously using WebRTC:

-- 3 PC
+- 3 PCs
-- 3 smartphone
+- 3 Smartphones
-- 1 tablet
+- 1 Tablet

-L'obiettivo era verificare la comunicazione tra dispositivi diversi all'interno di una rete distribuita.
+The objective was to validate communication between heterogeneous devices within a distributed network.

-## Possibili applicazioni
+## Potential Applications

-- addestramento o fine-tuning di modelli AI
+- AI training and fine-tuning
-- rendering video distribuito
+- Distributed rendering
-- encoding video
+- Video encoding
-- simulazioni
+- Scientific simulations
-- elaborazioni scientifiche
+- Scientific computing
-- condivisione volontaria di potenza computazionale
+- Volunteer distributed computing

-## Visione
+## Vision

-MACN vuole esplorare un modello simile allo spirito di SETI@home, ma più flessibile e adatto ai bisogni moderni.
+MACN explores a distributed computing model inspired by the spirit of SETI@home, while adapting it to modern computing needs.

-L'idea è usare hardware già esistente invece di installare nuovi mini data center dedicati.
+The idea is to leverage existing hardware instead of continuously building new dedicated data centers.

-## Stato del progetto
+## Project Status

-Il progetto è in fase iniziale/sperimentale.
+MACN is currently in the experimental research phase.

-Questo repository nasce per documentare l'idea, gli esperimenti e le future implementazioni.
+This repository documents the project's vision, experiments, prototypes, and future development.

-## Milestone 0 - Seven Device Test
+## Milestone 0 – Seven Device Test

-MACN ha già avuto una prima prova sperimentale reale.
+MACN has already completed its first successful real-world prototype.

-Sono stati collegati contemporaneamente 7 dispositivi tramite WebRTC:
+Seven devices were connected simultaneously through WebRTC:

-- 3 PC
+- 3 PCs
-- 3 smartphone
+- 3 Smartphones
-- 1 tablet
+- 1 Tablet

-Questa prova ha dimostrato la possibilità di creare una comunicazione distribuita tra dispositivi eterogenei.
+This experiment demonstrated the feasibility of establishing a distributed communication network across heterogeneous devices.

-## Roadmap iniziale
+## Initial Roadmap

-### v0.1 - Network test
+### v0.1 – Network Test

-- Comunicazione WebRTC tra più dispositivi
+- Multi-device WebRTC communication
-- Identificazione dei nodi
+- Node discovery and identification
-- Stato online/offline
+- Online/offline status management
-- Test con dispositivi diversi
+- Cross-device compatibility testing

-### v0.2 - Distributed task test
+### v0.2 – Distributed Task Execution

-- Invio di piccoli task computazionali
+- Distribution of small computational tasks
-- Esecuzione locale sui worker
+- Local execution by volunteer workers
-- Restituzione del risultato al coordinatore
+- Result aggregation by the coordinator
-- Misurazione dei tempi
+- Performance measurement

-### v0.3 - Benchmark distribuito
+### v0.3 – Distributed Benchmarking

-- Divisione del lavoro tra nodi
+- Workload partitioning across devices
-- Calcolo del contributo di ogni dispositivo
+- Contribution measurement for each node
-- Gestione dei nodi lenti o disconnessi
+- Handling slow or disconnected workers

-### v0.4 - AI / rendering experiments
+### v0.4 – AI & Rendering Experiments

-- Test con micro-task AI
+- AI micro-task execution
-- Test con rendering o encoding distribuito
+- Distributed rendering and video encoding
-- Studio di modelli di contributo volontario
+- Volunteer computing model evaluation

 ## Historic Prototype v11

-Durante la fase sperimentale di ottobre è stata sviluppata una versione avanzata del prototipo MACN:
+During the early experimental phase, an advanced prototype of MACN was developed:

-**MACN v11.0 - Asymmetric Distribution for Active Work-Stealing**
+**MACN v11.0 – Asymmetric Distribution for Active Work-Stealing**

-Questa versione includeva già:
+This prototype already included:

-- comunicazione WebRTC tra peer
+- Peer-to-peer WebRTC communication
-- distribuzione di task computazionali
+- Distributed computational task execution
-- benchmark Mandelbrot
+- Mandelbrot benchmark
-- stato dei peer in tempo reale
+- Real-time peer status monitoring
-- help-offer / help-accept / help-decline
+- Help-offer / Help-accept / Help-decline protocol
-- cooperative work-stealing
+- Cooperative work-stealing
-- distribuzione asimmetrica del carico
+- Asymmetric workload distribution

-La versione storica è conservata in:
+The historical prototype is preserved in:

 `historic-prototypes/v11/`